AdriaPriego/MiniShell/README.md

 <!-- Authors -->
 ## Authors
 This project is written by @ferri17 and me as part of 42 School core curriculum.
-I was mainly focused on the focused on the built-ins, expansor, and signals, while Ferran focused on the built-ins, expansor, and signals.
+I was mainly focused on the focused on the built-ins, expansor, and signals, while Ferran focused on the lexer(tokenizer), parser, and executor.